channaveer/tutorial-client-side-validation/README.md

 ##Client Side Form Validation
 -----------------------------

-Create a dependency dropdown with jQuery Ajax & PHP.
+Client-side form validation and why it's very crucial for your web development with jQuery Validation Javascript library.

 Feel free to use modify and share.